Dynamic, ever-changing garden players

 Deciduous shrubs are dynamic, changing with the seasons and often providing fresh spring foliage, flowers, fruit and autumn leaf colour.

 Evergreens are static in comparison.
-They also blend well into mixed borders, with varieties from knee height to small trees – in fact, many can be shaped to fulfill this role.
+They also blend well into mixed borders, with varieties from knee height to small trees – in fact, many can be shaped to fulfil this role.
 Here’s my top 10 – easy to grow and source.

 Weigela: from 1-2.5m, funnel-shaped flowers May-June.
 Best varieties: W. variegata – masses of pale pink flowers on arching stems with white-edged, grey-green leaves.
 Prune if needed after flowering.